-The Company's Amended and Restated Bylaws require majority voting in uncontested director elections.
-As a result, directors are elected by a majority of the votes cast, which means that the number of shares voted "for" a director must exceed the number of shares voted "against" that director.
+The Company's Amended and Restated Bylaws require majority voting in uncontested director elections and plurality voting in contested elections.
+As a result, in uncontested elections, directors are elected by a majority of the votes cast, which means that the number of shares voted "for" a director must exceed the number of shares voted "against" that director.
 The Nominating and Corporate Governance Committee has established procedures for any director who is not elected to tender his or her offer to resign.